 French bistro dining in Japan's preserved historic districts has a particular atmosphere that does not translate easily from metropolitan equivalents.
 The rooms tend to be small, the lighting warm, the pace unhurried in a way that reflects both French service norms and the general character of provincial Japanese hospitality.
 Noise levels stay low.
 The crowd, at least at dinner, skews toward couples and small groups rather than the large tour groups that move through Sanmachi Suji during daylight hours.
 The gap between Takayama by day, when the lanes are dense with visitors, and Takayama by evening, when the same streets empty and the old timber buildings take on a different weight, is one of the more significant shifts in atmosphere of any city in Japan.
 A French dinner fits the evening version of the town far more than it would fit the daytime one.

 That shift is worth planning around.
-The leading approach is to walk the main preservation district in the late afternoon as the crowds thin, reach the restaurant having already absorbed the streetscape, and let the continuity between the exterior environment and the interior one do some of the work.
+The best approach is to walk the main preservation district in the late afternoon as the crowds thin, reach the restaurant having already absorbed the streetscape, and let the continuity between the exterior environment and the interior one do some of the work.
 French cooking that arrives after an hour in those streets lands with more context than it would after stepping from a taxi.

 Planning Your Visit